oasci/pitt-biosc1540-2024s/biosc1540/syllabus/attendance.md

 Attendance and active participation are strongly encouraged in this course.
 While attendance is not technically mandatory, [participation contributes 10% to your overall grade](./assessments.md/#participation).
-This is designed to enhance your understanding of the material through active engagement in class discussions, group activities, and hands-on exercises.
+Classes enhance your understanding of the material through active engagement in class discussions, group activities, and hands-on exercises.

 !!! important